idNoRD/keycloak-spi-limit-resend-email/README.md

 ## Notice:
 This repository is under active development and not yet ready for production

+## ✨ Features

+## Feature #1 (Forgot password protection):
+- After user registration we show Email confirmation page with Resend link, User clicks Resend link more than 5 times, User didn't open any emails and didn't confirm his email
+- **User opens Login and clicks "Forgot password"**
+- (Problem that we solve): User can spam Forgot password emails by clicking Forgot password
+- (Solution) We show error because we sent more than 5 (email-verification emails that weren't confirmed or password reset emails) during last hour
+- (Configuration):
+  - "Reset credentials flow" copied and "LimitResendEmailVerification Authenticator" with "Required" was inserted before "Send Resend Email"
+  - Open copy of "Reset credentials flow" and bind with "Reset credentials flow"
+  - Realm Settings -> Events -> Event listeners -> add limit-resend-email-verification-evnt
+## Feature #2 (Login protection):
+- After user registration we show Email confirmation page with Resend link, User clicks Resend link more than 5 times, User didn't open any emails and didn't confirm his email
+- **User opens Login and enters correct login and password**
+- Keycloak opens Verification Page and sends Email-verification email
+- (Problem that we solve): User can spam Email-verification emails by logging-in without email confirmations
+- (Solution): @TODO
+- (Configuration): @TODO
+## Feature #3 (Email verification page protection)
+- After user registration we show Email confirmation page with Resend link, User clicks Resend link more than 5 times, User didn't open any emails and didn't confirm his email
+- (Problem that we solve): User can spam Email-verification emails by clicking Resend link many times
+- (Solution): @TODO
+- (Configuration): @TODO

+---

 # Keycloak Custom SPI Extensions

 This repository contains custom [Keycloak](https://www.keycloak.org/) Service Provider Interfaces (SPI) for: